How to Freeze Frame in a Video Easily

 Want to make a still or "Frozen" scene to tell the most exciting or the funniest moment of the story?
 Or would like to freeze something to give a familiar story some freshness?
-Actually, it’s quite easy to produce such effect if you get the right tool at hand.
+Actually, it’s quite easy to freeze a video to emphasis an action or add some captions if you get the right tool at hand.

-1Import your media files
+1 Import your media files

 Click "Import" to browse your file folder or simply drag and drop all files into the primary window.
 This program supports a vast array of media files, including WMV, MOV, MP4, AVI, MKV, MTS, DV, TS, 3GP, M4V, and more.

 When you load all of them, they will show as thumbnails in the Media Library.
 Now drag them to the Video Timeline and get ready for step 2.

 Now you've created a frozen frame, want to further customize it?
-Double click the picture icon to reveal the photo edit window.
-Here, you can rotate it 90 degrees clockwise, adjust the brightness, contrast, crop the frame size, and even pick up your favorite fade in/out effect by in the "Motion" pane.
+Double click the picture icon to reveal the editing window.
+Here, you can rotate it 90 degrees clockwise, adjust the duration, brightness, contrast.

-3Save your creation
+3 Save your creation

-When everything satisfies, simply click "Create" to export your creation.
+When everything satisfies, simply click "Export" to export your creation.
 In the pop-up window that appears, choose from a variety of format options to save onto your computer.
 Or directly upload it to YouTube, Facebook, Twitter to share with your friends or family.